 Some Orthodox Parish Home Pages have excellent Icons, also.
 Lists of and/or Links to some Orthodox Parish Home Pages may be found at:

 In 1995, as a result of our continuing spiritual journey my husband and I came into the Russian Orthodox Church Outside of Russia.
 We attended Our Lady, the Joy of All Who Sorrow Church in Cumming, Ga.
-The priest, Fr.
+The former priest, Fr.
 Alexis Duncan, is an iconographer who studied under Archimandrite Cyprian, at the Holy Trinity Monastery in Jordanville, New York.
 Archimandrite Cyprian of blessed memory was one of the foremost iconographers since the diaspora in the Russian emigration.
 His work has influenced the Orthodox world like none other and his work surpasses the beauty of even many ancient schools of iconography.
 Fr.
-Alexis paints beautiful icons in the most traditional Russian style, and the Church will grow in beauty with his work.
+Alexis paints beautiful icons in the most traditional Russian style, and the Church will grew in beauty with his work.
+Fr.
+Alexis is now priest of Church of Nativity of the Most Holy Mother of God.

-UPDATE 2007 Recently, we have begun attending a ROCOR Parish that is a little closer to us, St. Mary of Egypt which is the ROCOR continuation of our original parish, and at which the priest who catechized and chrismated us still serves!
+UPDATE 2007 - We began attending a ROCOR Parish that is a little closer to us, St. Mary of Egypt which is the ROCOR continuation of our original parish, and at which the priest who catechized and chrismated us still served!
 Circles completing, indeed!
 We still feel close to Our Lady, Joy of All Who Sorrow, but at nearly an hour distant, it is just too far for us to travel anymore.

 UPDATE 2008 - With my Rheumatoid Arthritis progressing, and with St. Mary of Egypt having moved to a new building much farther away, we are unable to attend most of the time.
 Fr.
 John and Fr.
 Steven are most kind to tend to us by bringing the Holy Gifts to us every 4 - 8 weeks.
 We are most blessed and so thankful to have such loving priests.